zopefoundation/Zope/docs/migrations/zope5.rst

 Migration
 ---------

-* Switch to use Zope 5.0 by using its dependencies for ypur project.
+* Switch to use Zope 5.0 by using its dependencies for your project.
 * No additional steps should be necessary if the prerequisites are fulfilled.